From Nature to NASA: The Fascinating Story of Velcro, a Pioneering Masterpiece of Biomimicry

 By Maria Popova

-This year, Velcro — one of the world’s most beloved multipurpose inventions — celebrates its 60th birthday, and today marks the 53rd anniversary of Velcro’s US patent.
-The miracle adhesive was the brainchild of Swiss electrical engineer George de Mestral.
+Velcro was patented in the United States on May 13, 1958, and invented seven years earlier.
+The miracle adhesive was the brainchild of Swiss electrical engineer George de Mestral (June 19, 1907–February 8, 1990).
 One afternoon, as he was taking a walk in the forest, he noticed the that burrs — the seeds of burdock thistle — stuck to his clothes and wondered how they did that.
 So he excitedly rushed home, stuck one under the microscope, and spent the next ten years perfecting nature’s brilliant hook-and-loop adhesion mechanism, eventually producing one of history’s smartest applications of biomimetic design.

 To celebrate Velcro’s birthday, here are three different animated short films that tell the same great story of ingenuity and perseverance in just over a minute each.